libiki123/webdocs/docs/interview-docs/unity/unity.md

   - Limited to objects with < 300 vertices and the same material.
   - Saves draw calls but increases CPU overhead.

-**5.3 What is GPU instancing, and how does it differ from static batching?**
+**5.3 What is GPU instancing?**

 - GPU instancing allows rendering multiple instances of the same mesh/material combination with one draw call.
-Static batching combines static objects into a single mesh to reduce draw calls but is not dynamic.

 **5.4 How would you create a split-screen or multi-camera setup in Unity?**